LLNL/serac/src/docs/sphinx/dev_guide/new_docker_image.rst

    If no corresponding compiler image exists, it should be created before proceeding.
 Here is the `RADIUSS Docker repository images <https://github.com/LLNL/radiuss-docker/pkgs/container/radiuss>`_.
 #.
 Go to the ``scripts/docker`` directory and run ``build_new_dockerfile.sh``, passing the compiler
-   name and version, e.g. for Clang 10, run ``./build_new_dockerfile.sh clang 10``.
-Minor versions can also be specified, for example, GCC 9.3 can be specified with ``./build_new_dockerfile.sh gcc 9.3``.
-This will create a Dockerfile whose name corresponds to a specific compiler, e.g., ``dockerfile_clang-10``.
+   name and full version, e.g. for Clang 15, run ``./build_new_dockerfile.sh clang 15.0.7``.
+If no minor versions are specified, zeros will be added, e.g. running ``./build_new_dockerfile.sh gcc 13`` will assume the version 13.0.0.
+   This will create a Dockerfile whose name corresponds to a specific compiler and major version, e.g., ``dockerfile_clang-10``.
    This may require modifications depending on the compiler and base image - for example, an extra system package might be installed so Spack doesn't need to build it from source.
 #.
 Edit ``./github/workflows/docker_build_tpls.yml`` to add new job for the new compiler image.
 This can be copy-pasted
    from one of the existing jobs - the only things that must be changed are the job name and ``TAG``, which should match the name of the compiler/generated ``Dockerfile``.
 For example, a build for ``dockerfile_clang-10`` must set ``TAG``